Welcome to Duplicate Bridge!

 An average result on a board would be two matchpoints, so if 20 boards were played in the game, an average score for the entire game would be 40.
 When you add up all your matchpoints, you will be able to see whether you did better or worse than the average players in that game.
 You will also be able to see which boards you found troublesome and take the opportunity to discuss them with some nice former opponents.
 Lasting friendships and partnerships (and sometimes marriages) are made this way!

-The Santa Cruz Bridge Center (SCBC) posts most game results to the website, which allows you and your partner to review your results and understand better how to improve.
+The Santa Cruz Bridge Center (SCBC) posts game results on the website which allows you and your partner to review your results and better understand how to improve. ↑ToC

 Are You A Winner?